AnnabellAnastasia/Eat-Da-Burger/README.md

 When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
 If you are experiencing a Heroku connection error, this could be why.

 **Good Luck!*****

+Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Each burger in the waiting area also has a Devour it! button.
+When the user clicks it, the burger will move to the right side of the page.
+This application demonstrates a simple full stack application featuring the use of Node, Express server, MySQL and HTML templating using Handlebars.